-Each Concept Paper must be limited to a single concept or technology.
-Unrelated concepts and technologies should not be consolidated into a single Concept Paper.
+Each Concept Paper must be limited to a single project approach or concept.
+Unrelated project approaches or concepts should not be consolidated into a single Concept Paper.

 1. CONCEPT PAPER CONTENT REQUIREMENTS

 The Concept Paper must conform to the following content requirements: